 Clapper also hinted that the intelligence community had more information about the groups than has yet been made public.

 “That’s one of the reasons we waited for as long as we did to make the statement, was to ensure that we had sufficient evidence both forensic and otherwise, to reach the conclusion we reached as articulated in the statement.
 I don’t think I need to say anything more about it, other than the fact the statement speaks for itself.
 It was mainly addressed to the American electorate, not to any foreign nation-state.”

-	The Office of the Director of National Intelligence collects and coordinates for the President the information and analysis from the 17 agencies that make up U.S. national intelligence collection.
+The Office of the Director of National Intelligence collects and coordinates for the President the information and analysis from U.S intelligence agencies.